colehurwitz/llm_bci/README2.txt

 TO DO
+- Add spiking noise
+- Make fast inference using past_key_values (get the input embedings and pass them to a regular LlamaModel with the appropraite weights)
+- GENERATION STRATEGY

 - DON'T COUNT SIL FOR THE PHONEME ERROR
 -subwords instead of phonemes
 -Using higher lr for encoder and lower for decoder?